Synchronization of multiple rigid body systems: a survey: Attitude synchronization of multiple rigid body systems

+{Note that MRPs describe the attitude as a vector in Euclidean spaces, which makes the synchronization protocol design and convergence analysis convenient.
 There are other results of attitude synchronization based on MRPs \cite{2022_TNSE_X.Jin}.
-Motivated by the precise requirement of the completing time in some aerospace tasks, the finite-time attitude synchronization has also been widely studied \cite{2010_Auto_Z.Meng_attitude}.
-In \onlinecite{2010_Auto_Z.Meng_attitude}, a distributed finite-time attitude containment control is studied for multiple rigid body systems.
+Motivated by the precise requirement of completing time in some aerospace tasks, finite-time attitude synchronization has been widely studied \cite{2010_Auto_Z.Meng_attitude}.
+A distributed finite-time attitude containment control is studied for multiple rigid body systems \cite{2010_Auto_Z.Meng_attitude}.
 The multiple stationary leaders and dynamic leaders are both considered.
-Two kinds of distributed protocols are designed to guarantee the attitudes of followers converge to the convex hull formed by leaders in finite time.
-It is noteworthy that the parameterized attitude representation on $\mathbb{R}^{3}$ has the singularity problem.
-For the MRPs, the singularity point corresponding to attitude that the rotation angle approaches $2\pi$.
+Two kinds of distributed protocols are designed to guarantee that followers' attitudes converge to the convex hull formed by leaders in finite time.
+However, the estimation settling time of the finite-time consensus protocol is quite conservative.
+In addition, it depends on the initial attitude and parameters of rigid bodies.
+A prescribed-time attitude consensus problem is studied using MRPs where the users can predetermine the settling time \cite{2022_TASE_X.Chuang}.
+However, the parameterized attitude representation on $\mathbb{R}^{3}$ has a singularity problem.
+For MRPs, the singularity point corresponds to the attitude that the rotation angle approaches $2\pi$} \cite{2010_TCST_W.Ren_AttitudeSynchronization}.